 In addition to random rounding, for certain very small areas, to avoid publishing meaningless and potentially misleading data, and to absolutely avoid disclosure, a procedure referred to as "area suppression" has been adopted.
 Basically, the geographic area itself, as well as all data, is dropped completely from the tabulation in cases where there are fewer than 50 persons for self-enumeration areas and fewer than 25 persons for canvasser areas.
 Suppressed data are, however, included in the appropriate higher aggregate subtotals and totals.
 "Area suppression" is applied only to the sample data file, affecting the Profile Series B of bulletins and all of the User Summary Tape/Fiche program.
-One further extension of this concept is applied in the case of income distributions, where areas are deleted if the population concerned is less than 250.
-This applies only to the User Summary Tape/Fiche program.
+In the case of income distributions, data are deleted if the total non-inmate population concerned is less than 250.
+This applies only to the User Summary Tape/Fiche program, at the census tract and census subdivision levels, and within the Profile Series B.

-The actual census tract (CT) or census subdivision (CSD) suppressed due to the rule described is indicated in the appendix to each CT Series B bulletin (Catalogue Nos.
-95-946 to 95-981) and similarly in the "all-CSD" Profile Series B bulletins (Nos.
-E-571 to E-582).
-Basic population counts, land area and other data collected on a 100% basis for these "missing" or suppressed entities can be obtained from the corresponding Profile Series A of bulletins (Catalogue Nos.
-95-905 to 95-940 and E-559 to E-570, respectively) or tape and fiche program.
+The actual census tract (CT) or census subdivision (CSD) suppressed due to the rule described is indicated in the appendix to each Series B bulletin affected.
+Basic population counts, land area (and other data collected on a 100% basis) for these "missing" or suppressed entities can be obtained from the corresponding Profile Series A of bulletins, or tape and fiche program.
 (See Products and Services of the 1981 Census of Canada.)